Skip to main content

 save

-Save a thread to storage.
+Save a thread to storage, filtering out system messages.

 async def save(self, thread: Thread) -> Thread